Publius Cornelius Lentulus Spinther: Consul and governor

 Eventually, Bibulus' proposal was defeated; Hortensius' proposal was vetoed by a tribune.
 After a delay, one tribune – Gaius Porcius Cato – proposed recalling Spinther (already in Cilicia).
 Another tribune – Lucius Caninius Gallus – proposed sending Pompey.
 Publius Clodius Pulcher's supporters then proposed sending Marcus Licinius Crassus.
 After the consul Gnaeus Cornelius Lentulus Marcellinus put all tribunician proposals on hold by declaring public holidays; Gaius Cato threatened to veto the elections.
 Eventually, Isauricus' proposal received senatorial approval, but was then vetoed.

 In the end, the duelling machinations of Pompey, Crassus, and opponents all countered each other and led to inaction.
 The actions of the consuls and the contrasting ambitions of Pompey and Crassus, two of the three men in the so-called First Triumvirate, showed their alliance "in a shambles".

-Spinther governed Cilicia from 56–54 BC.
+Spinther governed Cilicia from 56 to 54 BC.
 During his term, he was acclaimed imperator.
 He also struck large silver coins (known as Cistophoric tetradrachms) from a provincial mint at Apameia in Phrygia that bear his name - P LENTVLVS P F IMPERATOR.
 He returned to Italy in 53 BC but stayed outside the pomerium hoping for a triumph.
 He did so for two years before celebrating it in late 51 BC.